 Demand for second citizenship programmes

-- Most of the demand for second citizenship programmes in the UAE is coming from Indians, Pakistanis, Syrians and other Arab citizens.
-These expats use the UAE as a stepping stone for securing a second passport as it is easier and quicker to obtain from the Emirates due to the country’s strong credibility
+The demand for second citizenship programmes in the UAE is mostly coming from Indians, Pakistanis, Syrians and other Arab citizens.
+Due to the country’s strong credibility, UAE is easier and quicker to obtain from the Emirates.
+Thus, it is treated as a stepping-stone by these expats for applying a second passport.

-- Among Arab expats, Syrians lead the number of applications, followed by Lebanese, Iraqis and Palestinians.
-Among Asian expats, Indians and Pakistanis make up a large chunk of applications.
+Syrians lead the number of applications, followed by Lebanese, Iraqis and Palestinians among Arab expats; Indians and Pakistanis make up a large chunk of applications among Asian expats.

-- Desire for privacy – the Common Reporting Standard (CRS) approved by OECD for cross border sharing of financial information on individuals does not apply to apply.
-Most programmes are possible through real estate investment and the fact that applicants are also gaining residency and potentially shifting their residence for tax purposes could be seen as a benefit for many investors
+The need of privacy – the Common Reporting Standard (CRS) approved by OECD for cross border sharing of financial information on individuals does not apply to apply.
+Most of the programmes are possible through investment on real estate and the fact that investors are also gaining residency and potentially shifting their residence for tax purposes could be treated as a benefit.